vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 # General rules and good practices

 First take a look at module template.
 It cointains great examples, good practices and explainations for everything that can be putted in module.
+0. **MOST IMPORTANT RULE** Try to encapsulate all the logic responsible for moduel to work inside the module.
+You can import it in other parts of the app but the logic itself should be in a module
 1. **Try not to rely on any other data sources than provided ones and `@vue-storefront/store` package.**.
 Use other stores only if it's the only way to achieve some functionality and import `rootStore` for this purposes.
 Modules should be standalone and rely only on themeselves.
 Try to think about each module as a standalone npm package.
 2. Place all reusable features as a Vuex actions (e.g. `addToCart(product)`, `subscribeNewsletter()` etc) instead of placing them in components. try to use getters for modified or filtered values from state.
 We are trying to place most of the logic in Vuex stores to allow easier core updates.
 Here is a good example of such externalisation.
 ````js